Matheus-Soares/b3-statement-export/README.md

 6. Enjoy it!

 ## How to use
-Log into your Clear account normally and, on the Gestão Operacional tab of the Menu, click on Extrato e Notas.
+Log into your NuInvest account normally and, on the Mais tab of the menu, click on Extrato.

 After loading the page, select the period that you want to convert and click on the extension icon.

 In the new tab, first click on the Convert button to convert the page informations.
 Then, make the necessary edits and modifications and copy it to the clipboard or save the result to a file.

 ## Comments
-The purpose of this extension is to export the capital gains reported on the Clear page.
+The purpose of this extension is to export the capital gains reported on the NuInvest page.
 Therefore, some of the information that is not of interest but is shown on the page will be ignored.

 </br>